 Fish fight face to face.
 They look at each other, pull out the dorsal fins in anger and, if there is not one that surrenders, the fight begins.
 Try to show your side if possible.
 Showing the side, underwater, is synonymous with surrendering.
 It means “I do not want to fight”.
 It is obvious that if you transmit the fight signal (facing the fish), most probably the only possible result is that the fish will run away..
 If it moves around, don’t follow it with your entire body, do it with your eyes.
 Imagine you are dancing with it and the only rule is not to face the fish.
 And don’t forget to enjoy the dance.

-As you can see in the photo, swimming sideways allows the diver to get closer to the fish group.
-If the diver would approach perpendicular to them, he would cause a disbandment of the whole group and an unnecessary stress in them.
-The diver would create a distrust in the group of fish, who would think of him as a predator.
+Swimming sideways allows the diver to get closer to the school of fish.
+If the diver would approach perpendicular, he would cause a disbandment of the whole group and an unnecessary stress.
+The diver would create a distrust in the group of fish, and would be seen as a predator.

 Our bubbles scare fish.
 If you breath hard, you will make a lot of scary noisy bubbles.
 Try to breath out really slowly and try to be constant in your breath.
 Remember that underwater bubbles are uncommon.
 The only animals that produce bubbles are marine mammals.
 For us, whales, dolphins and seals are wonderful animals that we love.
 For fish, they are fearsome predators.
 It is in his instinct to flee and hide from any animal that makes bubbles.
 This lesson is learned very clearly when one dives with CCR.
 Suddenly the fish seem to be approaching you more than usual.
 Why?
 Because there are no bubbles.
 So, if you’re not ready to try diving with CCR, at least remember that constant little bubbles will be less scary for the fish than if all of the sudden you blow out a massive amount of bubbles.

 5 – Avoid eye contact